alxdavids/info-sec-contacts/README.md

 Below, organised by country, and then by name, please find a list of academics who are willing to act as a contact point to discuss opportunities in PhD and Masters programmes in Computer Science/Engineering.
 They may also be willing to discuss postdoc opportunities.

-**@academics**: please provide brief details - area, country, name, institution, contact e-mail, areas of interest, any funding details in a PR to this this repository.
+**@academics**: please provide brief details - area, country, name, institution, contact e-mail, areas of interest, any funding details in a PR to the [repository](https://github.com/alxdavids/comp-sci-phd-contacts).
 Alternatively notify Kenny or Emiliano by email.

 **@aspiring students**: please do not spam contacts: use the information to start your research into alternatives to grad school and masters programmes in the US, and then to start conversations with selected contacts.